 Amazing Stories, the magazine that started science fiction in 1926, has been declared dead numerous times in its history, most recently in March of 2006.
 However, in September 2011, Steve Davidson purchased the rights to the name and is announcing that he will be launching the “Relaunch Prelaunch” with Volume 0, Issue 1 on July 1, 2012. his plan is to ramp up the magazine with fiction and non-fiction until it achieves the dimensions he hopes for it.

-Two awards were presented by DeepSouthCon at FenCon VIII/DeepSouthCon 49 on September 25.
+Two awards were presented at DeepSouthCon 50 on June 17.
 The Rebel Award is presented to a fan who has done things for Southern fandom and the Phoenix Award is for an SF professional who has done things for Southern fandom.
-This year’s awards were presented by Steven H Silver and Toni Weisskopf.

 In addition, the Rubble Award was presented to a fan for doing things to Southern fandom.
-This year’s Rubble Award was presented to Bill Parker for bringing Worldcon to San Antonio in 2013.
+This year’s Rubble Award was presented to Bob Jennings for his work as OE on SFPA.

 Literary agent Hilary Rubinstein (b.1926) died on May 22.
 Rubinstein began working for his uncle, Victor Gollancz, in 1950, bringing his friend, Kingsley Amis, to the publisher.
 He also founded Gollancz’s science fiction line, but left the first in 1963 which caused a rift with his uncle.
 In 1965, he began a career at A.P.
 Watt Literary Agency, which lasted until 1992, where he represented the estates of H.G.
 Wells, Rudyard Kipling, and G. K. Chesterton, as well as living authors like P. G. Wodehouse.